People Explain How They Outsmarted Someone To Teach Them A Lesson

 Personally, none of that mattered to me.
 I just needed to microwave a little bowl of Campbell’s soup for dinner every night at ~8:00 pm, otherwise, I got my food at the hospital cafeteria.

 The point is, I had a lot of stress regarding this, but this guy would play Call of Duty (the video game) all night long.

-I spoke to him about it, he stopped for a night, and then he just continued again.
+As this continued, my patience ran thin.
+Passive aggressively, since he wouldn’t be respectful, I would switch off the circuit breaker to his room, shutting off all of his electronics.
 I would stand by the breaker for him to come out and then just say ‘whoops, I think something happened with the breaker.’
 He was a bit odd and didn’t want any trouble, so he would just go back into his room, wait for me to go back to bed, and then turn the breaker back on.
-Cue Call of Duty explosions and noise all over again.

 Then, finally, we get a letter.
 Indeed, it’s a rent increase.
 The issue was that it was still, from my perspective, below-market.